stevomatthews/Spoon-Knife/test-toc.md

 With **Rendezvous** there's no problem because both sides try to connect to one another, so there's no copying of the handshake data.
 Each side crafts its own handshake individually.
-If the value of the `Version` field is 5 from the very beginning, and the `Type` field is set, the rules of HSv5 apply.
+If the value of the `Version` field is 5 from the very beginning, and if there are any extension flags set in the `Type` field (see note below), the rules of HSv5 apply.
 But if one party is using version 4, the handshake continues as HSv4.

+**NOTE**: Previously, the `Type` field contained only the extension flags, but now it also contains the encryption flag.
+So for HSv5 rules to apply the extension flag needs to be expressly set.

 [Return to top of page](#srt-handshake)